Top 28 Restaurants in Iceland

 As you enter Tres Locos, you'll be greeted by a colorful display of fitting decor, with artwork of luchadors and Calavera skulls.
 The menu includes authentically prepared staples of Mexican cuisine, including tacos, plantains, enchiladas, and guacamole made with fresh, high-quality ingredients.
 There are also some international touches to be found in dishes such as wagyu taquito, which uses genuine A5 wagyu from Japan.

 Tres Locos also offers a range of margaritas and other Mexican-inspired cocktails, making it a perfect venue for a night out with friends.
-With flavorful decor to match the menu and friendly service, it's the perfect spot to enjoy a delicious meal in a fun and relaxed atmosphere.
+It has a 4.2 out of 5 star rating from over 250 Google reviews, and with flavorful decor to match the menu and friendly service, it's the perfect spot to enjoy a delicious meal in a fun and relaxed atmosphere.

 Book your table today at Tres Locos!